 LC Scholars Program

-A select cadre of incoming freshman who demonstrate an exceptional pattern of achievement, leadership qualities, and a predisposition to favorably impact the common good are named to the LC Scholars Program.
+A select cadre of incoming freshmen who demonstrate an exceptional pattern of achievement, leadership qualities, and a predisposition to have a favorable impact on the common good are named to the LC Scholars Program.

 Community of Scholars

 LC Scholars experience numerous enrichment and leadership opportunities and participate in meetings with each other, the head of school, and other leaders in the community during the course of their four years on the Island.
 LC Scholars will be encouraged to pursue additional enrichment opportunities through the Norton Family Center for the Common Good and the Alvord Center for Global & Environmental Studies.